sakilk130/50-days-of-javascript/README.md

 ## Day 37 - Weight Converter

 This is a simple weight converter that converts from pounds to kilograms and vice versa.

+## Day 38 - Temperature Converter

+This is a simple temperature converter that converts from Celsius to Fahrenheit , Kelvin and vice versa.